-Two Bin System
+Mixed Recycling Bin System

-Kennewick now has a simple two bin recycling system: one bin is for glass and one bin is for mixed recyclables.
+|Kennewick has a simple bin recycling system: both bins can be used for mixed recyclables.
 See details below.
 Previously, multiple bins were required for what is now combined into one mixed recyclables bin.||Customers can also call 877-466-4668 or visit the Waste Management website to order new or additional bins.|

 |Everybody!
 Residents living inside Kennewick's city limits can recycle at the curb.
 Everybody can recycle by taking them to conveniently located containers scattered throughout the City or to businesses like Clayton Ward or Pacific Recycling.|

 |Paper, mail, envelopes, magazines, catalogs, phone books, paper boxes (cereal boxes, etc.), gift wrap, newspapers (everything in the daily newspaper is recyclable.)
 Paper food containers - empty and clean paper cups, cartons, frozen food boxes.||Plastic bottles and containers - plastic cups, bottles, jugs and dairy tubs (clean, empty, and flatten - no caps or lids).
 Metal cans and containers - empty and clean aluminum, steel and tin cans and containers (no lids, aerosol cans okay if empty).|

 |Cardboard - flatten, bundle and place next to recycling bins, no larger than 3 feet by 3 feet.
 Motor oil - place used motor oil in plastic one-gallon containers that have screw on caps.
 Motor Oil - place used motor oil in plastic one-gallon containers that have screw-on caps.